 Dr. Lauren M. Shea

-Thank you for thinking about students’ emotional learning in the time of the pandemic.
+Thank you for thinking about students’ emotional learning in the time of the pandemic and in its aftermath.
 In America: Remember aims to recognize American’s grief and loss as a result of the pandemic.
 This lesson, including educational materials and resources, was designed for you to achieve the following goals: 1) to support elementary students’ social and emotional development, 2) to strengthen elementary students’ connection to U.S. history, and 3) to promote the use of art to participate in our communities.
 Links to all materials, resources, and alignment to Common Core State Standards are provided below.
 You can also download a PDF version of this lesson here.

 Foster ways for students to interact with and express themselves through In America: Remember, an art exhibition commemorating the lives lost from the COVID-19 pandemic.